New York Laws and Incentives

 Heavy-Duty Alternative Fuel and Advanced Vehicle Purchase Vouchers

-The New York State Energy Research and Development Authority (NYSERDA) provides incentives for alternative fuel trucks and buses and diesel emission controls.
+The New York State Energy Research and Development Authority (NYSERDA) is providing incentives for alternative fuel trucks and buses and diesel emission controls.
 Incentives are released on a staggered schedule and include:

-- Vouchers of up to $20,000 for the purchase or lease of all-electric Class 3 through 8 trucks operating and domiciling in any non-attainment or maintenance area of New York State;
+- Vouchers for public, private, and non-profit fleets for 80% of the incremental cost, up to $60,000, for the purchase or lease of all-electric Class 3 through 8 trucks operating 70% of the time and garaged in any non-attainment or maintenance area of New York State;

-- Vouchers of up to $40,000 for the purchase of compressed natural gas, hybrid electric and all-electric Class 3 through 8 trucks operating in New York City; and,
+- Vouchers for private and non-profit fleets for 80% of the incremental cost, up to $40,000 for the purchase of compressed natural gas, hybrid electric and all-electric Class 3 through 8 trucks operating 70% of the time and garaged in New York City; and

 Biofuel Production Tax Credit